npiv/rethink-java-doc/docs/com/rethinkdb/model/DBObject.rst

 .. java:package:: com.rethinkdb.model
    :noindex:

-.. java:type:: @SuppressWarnings public class DBObject implements DBResult
+.. java:type:: @SuppressWarnings public class DBObject

    A low level representation of an Object that is stored or read from the database.
 This is a more convenient interface than a raw map, but ultimately just stores a list of key values.